pUrGe12/MLBxG-extension/README.md

 - [ ] Integrating velocity finder with panel.py
 - [ ] Creating a exit-velocity finder using bat-tracking
-- [ ] An old video uploader and hence generating statcast for that (add this in options itself)
+- [x] An old video uploader and hence generating statcast for that (add this in options itself) --> This works!
+User's can now upload videos and get statcast data (velocity for now)

 - [x] Update logic of speed calculation to fill in missing frames with averages (espectially closely missing ones)
 - [ ] Update logic to handle different camera angles.

 - [ ] Ensure proper readmes for all!
+- [x] Forget render and backend for now, we'll look into it later.
+Run local host as of now
+- [ ] We gotta add another button which basically means "initialise the model" so that the user doesn't have to wait for the model to download (as I can't push that to GitHub)

 Developing an extension that can read your screen and give you live data updates and tips on your favourite baseball games!
 (With permission)

 > [!IMPORTANT]